 Our team will then analyse data and discuss with you the findings.

 At your first session

-A recent service evaluation carried out at Actualise found that those who had 20 sessions or more tended to maintain benefits.
-We recommend a minimum of 12 sessions to begin.
-The timing of this varies from client to client, but can be an initial intense six weeks of two sessions a week.
+A recent service evaluation carried out at Actualise found that clients who had 20 sessions or more tended to maintain benefits in the long term.
+We recommend a minimum of 12 sessions to begin, with timing varying from client to client although, for the first six weeks, some clients might need two sessions a week.

 After this initial training, we will assess change and make a decision based on the evaluation of your progress using both behavioural and EEG data.
 This is accomplished running new interviews, taking new baseline EEG readings and re-analysing all data.
 If deemed necessary, our multi-disciplinary team will suggest updates and changes to your protocol.

 It is important to note, that we do not want clients to view their 12th session as “the last one” as different conditions require different numbers of sessions.
 For instance, an adult person with depression or anxiety will generally require more sessions (20 and over) as compared to a child with ADHD.